 How to Make Peanut Butter and Jelly Cookies

 I adapted this recipe from my favorite peanut butter blossoms.
 It is so simple to make and they are so soft and tender.
-Sometimes I will make them rolled in sugar or with chocolate on top, but making them with jam in the center is definitely my new favorite.

 - Make peanut butter cookie dough: Cream together your butter and sugar, then add in peanut butter, egg and vanilla and mix until smooth.
 Add in flour and baking soda and mix until just combined.